 The College of Law does not require any pro bono hours for graduation.
-However, the College of Law wants to encourage students to participate in pro bono activities and recognizes students who perform at least 50 hours of pro bono work before graduation in its Recognition Program, as set forth below.
+However, the College of Law encourages students to participate in pro bono activities and recognizes students who perform at least 50 hours of qualifying pro bono work before graduation in its Recognition Program, as set forth below.